mkosir/typeorm-express-typescript/README.md

 # TypeScript / Express / TypeORM RESTful API boilerplate

-Scalable boilerplate for building RESTful APIs with JWT authentication and role based authorization using Express, TypeScript, TypeORM & Mocha.
+Minimal boilerplate for building RESTful APIs with JWT authentication and role based authorization using Express, TypeScript, TypeORM & Mocha with focus on best practices and painless developer experience.

 ## Requirements